lapras-inc/dependency-based-japanese-word-embeddings/README.md

 # Download URL
 You can download the data from here.
-The structure of the files in the bucket is as follows:
+The bucket contains these files:

 - dep-ja-100dim
   - 100 dimensional word vectors